Natedeploys/docker-python-sandbox/README.md

-## Jupyter Notebook ready with NLP libraries
+## Linux Container housing Jupyter Notebook with NLP libraries

 A wired internet connection is recommended, otherwise a strong wifi connection to download content quicker.